yash5chandrakar/log-visualizer-frontend/README.md

 🔐 User authentication system for secure and personalized access

 Perfect for developers, system admins, and DevOps engineers aiming to troubleshoot faster, improve performance insights, or learn log analysis in depth.

+# How to get started

+1. Install Dependencies using "npm i".
+2. Run "npm start" and enjoy.